-Our trip began on a sunny Saturday in May 2014 in the town of Conwy after a lengthy railway journey with our mountain bikes and kit, the latter being contained entirely in our 20-litre backpacks.
-Our rail journey hadn’t started well after we were told “No bikes on this train, we’re full!” though luckily I had pre-booked a space for our bikes as well as us so our jobsworth conductor had to relent.
-Conwy is a pretty town, with a castle near which we had a pre-ride curry (vital) in a local tavern and Paul was served beer by a barman with a very impressive handlebar moustache.
+Our trip begins on a sunny Saturday in May 2014 in the town of Conwy after a lengthy railway journey with our mountain bikes and kit, the latter being contained entirely in our 20-litre backpacks.
+Our rail journey hadn’t started well after we were told “No bikes on this train, we’re full!” though luckily I had pre-booked our bikes as well as us so our jobsworth conductor had to relent.
+Conwy is a pretty town, with a castle near which we enjoyed a pre-ride curry (vital) in a local tavern and Paul was served beer by a barman with a very impressive handlebar moustache.
 Our B&B was a lovely place with views toward Snowdonia National Park.

 Mercifully we find a derelict barn in which to shelter from the onslaught.
-Eating lunch I start to get very cold and I begin to shiver … I’ve been in this situation before and know I need to act quickly for I’m wet through and getting dangerously cold.
+Eating lunch I start to get very cold and begin to shiver … I’ve been in this situation before and know I need to act quickly, for I’m wet through and getting dangerously cold.
 I put on every bit of clothing I have (not much … note the mention of 20 litre rucksacks above!) and thankfully, after a bit of foot-stomping to get the blood pumping, I’m fixed.
 And then, after a push up to the saddled snout at the foot of the reservoir, we begin a mind-blowing descent in the face of the full force of the frontal assault from the wind and rain, through deep peat hags, somehow hopping the bikes as we ride over the wet peat sections in order to keep moving.
 It’s utterly fantastic and stupendously exhilarating and topped off by our first (small) river fording.
 Just an hour before I had been shivering uncontrollably and wondering what on earth I was doing here!

-Having been delayed a fair bit due to the conditions we choose to forego two further off-road climbs up and over Cen Glas and Bwlch y Groes, opting instead for a road route via Betwys-y-Coed to our destination for the night at Penmachno … though not before stopping for a pub dinner in Betwys-y-Coed.
-I also took the chance to buy a new Camelbak bladder after problems with mine meant I had to switch to two plastic milk bottles lashed to my rucksack!
+Having been delayed a fair bit due to the conditions, we sensibly choose to forego two further off-road climbs up and over Cen Glas and Bwlch y Groes, opting instead for a road route via Betwys-y-Coed to our destination for the night at Penmachno … though not before stopping for a pub dinner in Betwys-y-Coed.
+I also take the chance to buy a new Camelbak bladder after problems with mine meant I had to switch to two plastic milk bottles lashed to my rucksack!
 A big day and suitably fitting for it was also my birthday.
 That night our room resembles a Chinese laundry, with wet clothing strung from every possible hook-like object … including the lampshade on the ceiling!